THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES FOR MORE INFORMATION

 Why would people be banging pots and pans in the middle of the night unless it was New Year’s?

-Learn to put things into perspective and you will find that your stress goes away.
+Learn to put things into perspective, and you will find that your stress disappears.

 Just note that it takes time to master.

-If you can start out with an open mind however, you can easily knock out stress through meditation.
+However, if you can start out with an open mind, you can easily knock out stress through meditation.